Arriving in Hong Kong after a long trip via Melbourne, our Deluxe room was miniscule in size, bland

 maintained.
 I loved the chorus lines but the whole show was sensory overload- I needed to take pictures to remember it.

+After Las Vegas we got onto highway 9SN.
+It was desolate with low vegetation and became more so as we headed into Death Valley.
 After an unpleasant breakfast in the front office (did I say they are not big on service in America?) we drove on and on through snowy country.
 The immensity and height of the mountains

 was awe inspiring and we hardly saw a soul on the road.
 Feeling very hungry we were delighted to finally reach a chalet at Lake Topaz.
 It turned out to be a casino with about 20 disabled parking spaces